Skip to Content

 Winner: Travel trailers are easier to store than 5th wheels due to their smaller size.

-Off-Road Performance and Boondocking With a 5th Wheel or Travel Trailer
+Off-Road Performance and Boondocking

 If you like off-roading or camping in remote areas, you can buy a travel trailer that is specifically designed for off-road use.
 These are often referred to as “off-road campers” or “Overlanding trailers.”

-5th wheels are not well-suited for off-road use.
-This is mainly due to their large size and heavy weight.
-Their tall design makes them difficult to navigate narrow forest roads or trails.
+5th wheels are not designed for off-road use.
+Their tall design makes them difficult to navigate narrow forest roads.
 Low-hanging tree branches can cause damage to the trailer.
-Being taller, 5th wheels can also rock side to side while driving over uneven terrain.
+5th wheels can also rock side to side while driving over uneven terrain.
 It would be easier to tip a 5th wheel.
+The weight of 5th wheels also makes them harder to drive off-road.
+The risk of getting stuck is higher.
+It is also hard to maneuver such a large trailer.
+You can’t turn around.
+If you make a wrong turn, you might have to back out.

 Winner: Travel trailers perform better off-road than 5th wheels.